 World society presently is facing major challenges in the fight against climate change and limited fossil energy resources.
-In recent years many urban areas have set the ambition to become ’energy neutral‘ within the next decades.
+In recent years many urban areas have set the ambition to become ‘energy neutral’ within the next decades.
 In these plans the existing energy infrastructure has to be transformed from a centralized system based on fossil fuels (natural gas, coal, oil) towards a more resilient, individual system based on the use of renewable energy resources.
-Due to fossils fuels being powerful, which were applied in a market with high demands, the transition is creating a new reality: limited and often fluctuating renewable sources in a market with insulated buildings and prosumers.
-In such a market resilience is a substantial and critical success factor.
-A new infrastructure has to be build based on e.g. solar energy, wind energy and geothermal energy.
+Moving away from convenient fossil fuels and their established infrastructures, the transition is creating a new reality: limited and often fluctuating renewable sources in a market with insulated buildings and prosumers.
+The future of energy is full of change and continuous innovation, a situation in which resilience is a substantial and critical success factor.
+Future infrastructures will move away from linear flows from producers to consumers and will show a high level of integration between energy flows, with a multitude of sources providing heat, cold and electricity and prosumers actively participating as part of the networks.

 - Ivens, W. & Boesten S. (2019).
-Matching renewable energy supply with building demand profiles and storage at the neighboorhood scale.
+Matching renewable energy supply with building demand profiles and storage at the neighborhood scale.

 - Ivens, W. & Boesten S. (2019).
 Van lineaire naar circulaire energievoorziening (in Dutch).